tcm84/movie-catalog-app/readme.txt

-H2 embedded DB for testing and persistence (for demo only) - stored in a file in the app under /database maven lombok  - you need to install this with your IDE
+H2 embedded DB for testing and persistence (for demo only) - stored in a file in the app under /database maven lombok

 To run integration tests
-mvn clean verify or import as a maven project into your IDE and run the tests - your dev env needs to be correctly setup to run spock tests in your IDE
+mvn clean verify or import as a maven project into your IDE and run the tests - your dev env needs to be correctly setup to run spock tests in your IDE and lombok needs to be installed too

 To build and run
 mvn spring-boot:run and you can send your requests too http://localhost:8080